 The EMEP4UK model framework consists of an atmospheric chemistry transport model (ACTM) which simulates hourly to annual average atmospheric composition and deposition of various pollutants and the weather research and forecast model (WRF).
 Pollutants simulated include PM10, PM2.5, secondary organic aerosols (SOA), elemental carbon (EC), secondary inorganic aerosols (SIA), SO2, NH3, NOx, and O3.
 Dry and wet deposition of pollutants are also calculated by the model.
 WRF is used to calculate the required meteorological input data for the ACTM.

 Two types of emissions are present in the model: anthropogenic and natural.
 Anthropogenic emissions of NOx, NH3, SO2, primary PM2.5, primary PMcoarse (the difference between PM10 and PM2.5), CO, and non-methane volatile organic compounds (NMVOC) are included from different sources at respective spatial resolutions.
-For the UK, emissions values are taken from the National Atmospheric Emission Inventory (NAEI ) at 1 km x 1 km resolution and aggregated to 5 km x 5 km resolution.
-For the rest of the European domain, the model uses the EMEP 50 km x 50 km resolution emission estimates provided by the EMEP Centre for Emission Inventories and Projections (CEIP ).
-Emissions estimates for international shipping (ENTEC, 2010) are aggregated to 5 km x 5 km for those emissions within the British Isles domain.
-Forest fires are also included in the model, as well as biogenic emissions of isoprene and (when required) monoterpenes, which are calculated in the model for every grid-cell, and at every model time-step, using near-surface air temperature.
+For the UK, emissions values are taken from the National Atmospheric Emission Inventory (NAEI ) at 1 km2 resolution.
+For the rest of the European domain, the model emission estimates are provided by the EMEP Centre for Emission Inventories and Projections (CEIP ).